 The point is Anderson’s research found something new contradicting the “old school” thought process asserting that weight loss should be slow and methodical for long-term success.

 What should you do?

-Weight rebound just may not be as strongly related to the speed at which one drops pant sizes while dieting, as thought previously.
+Weight rebound just may not be as strongly related to the speed at which one drops pant sizes while dieting, as previously thought.

 Plus, my hypothesis throws a wrench in the finding of this entire study.
-Why?